My Iona

 Course Descriptions: Wednesday

-This spring we have three very different, very exciting trips planned, one to a museum and a Gilded Age home – in keeping with our semester's theme – one to the theater for a production of Gypsy, and one to an aquarium that will include a two-hour river cruise.
+This fall we have some very different trips planned, one to a museum and a chocolate factory, one to the Hudson Park Children’s Greenhouses (where you’ll go home with a potted amaryllis bulb) and the last to the theater for a production of A Christmas Story.
 Space is limited, so LIRIC members receive first priority.
-Information about our trips will be included with this catalog, in your welcome packet when you join, or as a separate mailing.
+Information about our trips may be included in your welcome packet when you join, or as a separate mailing.

 Trip planner Dianne Heim likes to travel far and near.
 With so many things to see in the world, Dianne would like to share with you some of those in our own backyard.